abelopezpaniagua/RestServiceNet5WebApi/README.md

 With .Net 5, developing RESTful API it just got a whole lot easier and better by allowing you to focus more on your bussiness logics and creating an Endpoint with few lines of code

-- OpenAPI Support and generate Swagger Docs.
+- OpenAPI Support and generate Swagger Docs or another Services like Entity framework.

 ## Dependency